jsuites/jsuites/content/docs/contextmenu.md

 Introducing the jSuites context menu, a dynamic JavaScript plugin designed to enrich web applications by enabling custom right-click context menus on HTML elements.
 Perfectly adaptable across different web frameworks, this tool is optimized for a smooth and consistent user experience on all devices, including mobile.
 With its broad customization capabilities, you can easily integrate submenus, icons, and specific event handlers to create a more interactive and user-friendly interface.
 Key Features:

-- **Framework Flexibility**: Easily integrate with React, Angular, VueJS and other frameworks.
+- **Framework Flexibility**: Easily integrate with React, Angular, Vue.js and other frameworks.
 - **Mobile Optimization**: Ensures a responsive and intuitive experience on mobile devices.
 - **Extensive Customization**: Offers various options, including custom events, submenus, and icon inclusion, for a tailored application feel.
 - **Versatile Implementation**: This can be used as a standalone JavaScript plugin or as a web component, providing flexibility in application development.